mfaani/code-challenges/Tips and Notes/Cracking/readme.md

 ### Questions to ask from interviewer:

+- What are some of features that you've shipped in the last 3 months?
 - How **many devs/testers**
 - What do you like about your **team?
 Product?
 Company? **
 - What's your **PR merge rule **like